What Does Financially Independent Mean?

 Both types of tax-advantaged accounts have different retirement savings options, like employer-sponsored defined contribution plans or individual retirement arrangements IRA’s.

-12. Downsize / Reduce Cost of Living.
+13. Downsize / Reduce Cost of Living

-To help speed up your journey to FI, consider downsizing your home or moving to a lower cost of living area and getting a handle on spending or so-called retail therapy.
+To help speed up your journey to FI, consider staying in your starter home, downsizing if you've already upgraded your home, or moving to a lower cost of living area.

 Many in the financial independence community have done so successfully, without compromising significantly on their standard of living.